 The Project is evaluated with the Project dimensions and site topography as presented in Appendix A. This Study presents a conservative analysis with respect to Project Daylight Shading.
-The Project size and shape,

-Project site, and surrounding topography and existing buildings are analyzed in a three dimensional computer model which simulates the effects of incident sun light, including accurate solar angle and intensity for each day of the year.
+The Project size and shape, the Project site and surrounding topography and existing buildings surrounding the Project site are analyzed in a three dimensional computer model which simulates the effects of incident sun light, including accurate solar angle and intensity for each day of the year.
 Results of this computer model calculation are presented graphically as three dimensional rendered views depicting the angle and length of Daylight Shading from the Project onto adjacent properties.